 The Word of God teaches us to live in the Spirit and not in the world.
 This is especially important for those that love God.
 It is plain when Paul said, 3“let no man deceive you with vain words: for because of these things cometh the wrath of God upon the children of disobedience.
 Be not ye therefore partakers with them.
 For ye were sometimes darkness, but now are ye light in the Lord: walk as children of light.”
 To live as a child of God, we put off the lusts of the flesh.
 This means, giving God our smoking addiction, our drug addiction, our alcohol addiction, and our sexual addiction.
 The sexual addiction could involve fornication, adultery, pornography, and homosexuality.
 3We also put off anything else that will keep us out of the kingdom of God.
-How often do I get asked, as a Christian, if I would like to have a bear or smoke.
+How often do I get asked, as a Christian, if I would like to have a beer or smoke.
 I understand that these questions come from non-Christian believers but when these people proclaim to be a Christian, it makes me wonder about their faith.
 How can somebody live for Christ if they are given over to alcohol or drugs?
 And then to ask another person to partake in this wickedness is only causing our fellow brothers and sisters to stumble.
 Let 1“no man put a stumblingblock or an occasion to fall in his brother’s way.”
 To cause another person to sin is evil and this person has much need for repentance.

 To know of God’s laws and disobey them anyways is to walk away from His will.
 To be in God’s ministry, we must put off the natural man.
 2We all come into this world with natural tendencies to sin but once we allow Jesus to transform our lives, we now walk in the Spiritual light.
-To be sober-minded, is somebody that does put their minds to sin but to live for God.
+To be sober-minded, is somebody that does not put their minds to sin but to live for God.
 They understand that giving themselves over to smoking, drugs, drinking and sexual sin, will only quench the Spirit.
 This is when temptation will have full force in our lives and it will be hard to resist.
 We are called to 4“be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour.”
 We are able to resist temptation when we are not allowing sin to come into our lives.
 And yes, smoking and drugs leads to getting high, alcohol leads to getting drunk, and looking at women to lust leads to sexual sin.
 So why not put off these evil tendencies today?
 The Lord can break these bad habits, if you allow Him to.
 Follow Paul’s advice when he said, 3“be not drunk with wine, wherein is excess; but be filled with the Spirit; Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord.”
 I pray that you do as He directed.
 In this, your walk with Christ will be more vigilant and valiant for God’s cause.

 Let us pray: